Brief Summary

 This study aims to determine the safety and best response of treatment with CNA3103 (Leucine-rich repeat-containing G protein-coupled receptor 5 [LGR5]-targeted, Autologous Chimeric Antigen Receptor (CAR) -T Cells), for participants with Metastatic Colorectal Cancer.

-Participants may undergo a pre-screening biopsy procedure to determine expression of LGR5.
+Participants may undergo a pre-screening biopsyremoval of a section of tissue to analyse for cancer cells procedure to determine expression of LGR5.

-Participants will undergo screening procedures, including leukapheresis (collection of T cells) and lymphodepletion (chemotherapy), up to 47 days prior to CNA3103 dosing.
+Participants will undergo screening procedures, including leukapheresisa procedure used to quickly reduce dangerously high levels of white blood cells to a safer level (collection of T cells) and lymphodepletion (chemotherapya cancer treatment that uses drugs to kill or slow the growth of cancer cells, while minimising damage to healthy cells), up to 47 days prior to CNA3103 dosing.

 Participants will receive a single Intravenous dose of CNA3103.